Netflix-Skunkworks/Scumblr/README.md

 ## Release History ##

+**Version 2.0.1a** - "System Metadata" - *November 15th, 2016*
+This is a minor release that adds some new functioanlity:

+* Creation of a system metadata model.
+System metadata allows you to store collections of data to share across tasks.
+* Extended curl security task and github security task to support system metadata.

 **Version 2.0.1** - "O'Reilly Security Edition" - *November 2nd, 2016*

 This is a minor release that addresses a few bugs and adds some new features. **Note: if upgrading from 2.0 make sure to run `bundle install` and restart your server.**